thebravoman/google-closure-compiler-presentation/gcc_presentation.md

 <a id="summary"></a>
 ### Summary

-1. The code is not simple minified.
-It is completely changed, but the behaviour is the same.
+1. The code is not simply minified.
+It is completely changed, but the behavior is the same.
 2. The 'output' function is missing.
-We might need it as developers, but the browser does not need it.
+We might need it as developers, but the browser does not need it at runtime.
-3. There is no definition, no param, no call, There is directly the job done.
-So something that is developer friendly is compiled to something that is browser and machine friendly.
+3. There is no definition, no param, no call.
+There is directly the 'job done'.
+So something that is 'developer friendly' is compiled to something that is 'browser and machine friendly'.
-4. How do we keep the Intellectual property - the compiled code does not contain our code.
+4. How do we protect the Intellectual property - the compiled code does not contain our code.
 It contains our behaviour, but not the code.
-5. Technically speaking the call is a little faster - there is no function and no operation to sum the string with the int.
-So we are a few thousand CPU cycles faster (at least)
+5. Technically speaking the call is a little faster - there is no function and no operation to sum the string with the number.
+So we are a few thousands of CPU cycles faster (at least).
 6. Technically the program takes less memory - there is one function less.
 7. Despite all that, the behavior is preserved.